 Cuckoo Sandbox grows really fast and in every release new features are added and some others are fixed or removed.
-If not otherwise specified in the release documentation, the suggested way to upgrade your Cuckoo instance is to perform a fresh setup as described in Installation.
+There are two ways to upgrade your Cuckoo: start from scratch or migrate your "old" setup (migration is supported only starting from Cuckoo 0.6).
+The suggested way to upgrade Cuckoo is to start from a fresh setup because it's easier and faster than migrate your old setup.